roman-milk/roman-milk.github.io/dominican-slut.md

+===

- ****** Dominican Slut: Janitor Gangbang ****** bysilkstockingslover© Within fifteen minutes two more loads were spewed on my flag which I was again forced to clean up with my tongue before I was finally allowed to go home.
+Within fifteen minutes two more loads were spewed on my flag which I was again forced to clean up with my tongue before I was finally allowed to go home.

  Exhausted, humiliated and defeated, I headed home... although I stopped at a Victoria's Secret to buy a few pairs of thigh highs, and a truck stop to have a quick shower and make myself look presentable to my husband.